Center for Countering Digital Hate

-The Center for Countering Digital Hate (CCDH) is a British non-profit organisation with offices in London and Washington, DC.
-It campaigns for big tech firms to stop providing services to individuals who may promote hate and misinformation, including neo-Nazis and anti-vaccine advocates.
+The Center for Countering Digital Hate (CCDH), formerly Brixton Endeavors, is a British-American not-for-profit NGO company with offices in London and Washington, D.C. with the stated purpose of stopping the spread of online hate speech and disinformation.
+It campaigns to deplatform people that it believes promote hate or misinformation, and campaigns to restrict media organisations such as The Daily Wire from advertising.
 CCDH is a member of the Stop Hate For Profit coalition.

 According to public records, the organisation was incorporated in 2018 in London as Brixton Endeavours Limited.
 It changed its name to Center for Countering Digital Hate in August 2019.
 In 2021, its US office was registered as a nonprofit organisation in the United States.

-Its current CEO is Imran Ahmed.
+CCDH's current CEO is Imran Ahmed.

 Activities

 The CCDH has targeted social media platforms for what it says are insufficient efforts on their part to fight neo-Nazis and anti-vaccine advocates.

+The CCDH wrote an article asking Google to stop running advertisements for what the CCDH called "racist disinformation and conspiracies" relating to George Soros, claims that the U.S. National Institutes of Health funded the Wuhan Institute of Virology, and the veracity of climate change claims.
+Advertisements from American news site The Daily Wire were targeted by CCDH in a 2020 campaign.

 Campaigns

-Campaign against Galloway and Hopkins
+Galloway and Hopkins

-In January 2020, the CCDH campaigned against Katie Hopkins, a far-right political commentator, and George Galloway, a veteran left-wing politician and broadcaster.
-TV presenter Rachel Riley and the CCDH directly lobbied "big tech" companies to have these individuals removed from major social media platforms.
+In January 2020, the CCDH campaigned against Katie Hopkins, a far-right political commentator, and George Galloway, a veteran politician and broadcaster.
+TV presenter Rachel Riley and the CCDH directly lobbied "Big Tech" companies to have both journalists removed from major social media platforms.
 According to media reports, Riley and Imran Ahmed had a "secret meeting" with Twitter's London based staff in January 2020, demanding the removal of Hopkins and Galloway from their platform.

-CCDH's attempt to remove Galloway from Twitter failed, but Hopkins had her account suspended for a week in February 2020, and removed permanently in July 2020.
+CCDH's attempt to remove Galloway from Twitter failed, but Hopkins had her account suspended for a week in February 2020.

-Campaign against David Icke
+David Icke

 In April 2020 the CCDH launched a campaign against the British conspiracy theorist David Icke, who gained increased media attention during the COVID-19-associated lockdown in the United Kingdom.
-The CCDH released a 25-page pamphlet attacking Icke entitled #DeplatformIcke and campaigned to persuade social media platforms to remove his accounts, portraying him as a "hate actor".

 In November 2020, Twitter removed Icke's account for violating the site's rules against spreading misinformation about the COVID-19 pandemic.